sbug51/KC-Riff/macapp/README.md

 # Desktop

-This app builds upon kc-riff to provide a desktop experience for running models.
+This app builds upon kcriff to provide a desktop experience for running models.

 ## Developing

-First, build the `kc-riff` binary:
+First, build the `kcriff` binary:

 ```shell
 cd ..